NearingIX/USB-History-Logger/README.md

 # USB-History-Record
-A Python script that creates a log of USB devices that had been used on a Windows device.
+A Python script that creates a record of USB devices that had been used on a Windows device.